ker2x/webaudio-waterfall/IMPROVEMENTS_PROPOSAL.md

   - Add basic unit tests for utilities (mapping, formatting), and a headless canvas smoke test.
   - GitHub Actions to run lint and tests on PRs.

-## Rough Effort Estimates
-- Short-Term: 1–2 days
-- Medium-Term: 3–5 days
-- Long-Term: 1–2 weeks

 ## Risks and Mitigations
-- getUserMedia permissions can be flaky on file:// — recommend serving over http(s); document this prominently.
-- Large FFTs are CPU-heavy — expose clear guidance and defaults; provide a safe cap.
+~~- getUserMedia permissions can be flaky on file:// — recommend serving over http(s); document this prominently.~~ ~~- Large FFTs are CPU-heavy — expose clear guidance and defaults; provide a safe cap.~~
 - Cross-browser differences — test Chrome, Firefox, Safari; guard features with capability checks.

 ## Success Metrics